How to stay cool in the heat when exercising

 SPRINGFIELD, Mass.
-(WWLP) – Even with the temperatures and humidity reaching oppressive levels, there are plenty of people who still want that outside workout.
-Nexstar Media in Massachusetts asked people exercising, how they planned on staying cool.
+(WWLP) – Even with the temperatures and humidity reaching oppressive levels in parts of the country, there are plenty of people who still want that outside workout.

-“Try to stay in shaded areas as much as possible.
-Make sure you take breaks throughout the day,” Parkgoer, Donald Mitchell said.

-“I usually just try to run as fast as I can to get back to my car to the AC and water.
-I try to do three miles so I try to do it quick,” said Lillian Regron after her morning workout.
+If you do want to brave the heat and do it safely, it’s crucial to plan what you’ll have outside of your body – and inside.

-Make sure to wear lightweight, loose, and light colored clothing when working out to help sweat evaporate and reflect the sunlight.
-Remember to wear sunscreen with at least SPF 30.
+Make sure to wear lightweight, loose, and light-colored clothing when working out to help sweat evaporate and reflect the sunlight.
+Remember to wear a sunscreen with at least an SPF of 30.
 Sunburns decrease your body’s ability to cool itself.
 Also exercise in the morning or evening when it’s cooler outside, preferably in the shade to avoid when the sun is most intense.

 Watch out for nausea, vomiting, weakness, headache, fainting, sweating and cold, clammy skin.
 If you believe you’re experiencing heat stroke, seek medical attention.

 Despite the high temperatures, many people will go out and get their workouts in.
 “It’s just a lifestyle choice I guess.
 Just trying to live a little longer, stay on the planet as long as I possibly can.
-So we’re up early and the sun just got us before us so we’re going to work through it,” Mitchell explained.
+So we’re up early and the sun just got us before us so we’re going to work through it,” said Donald Mitchell, who declined to skip his workout despite oppressive temperatures in Springfield, Massachusetts.

 Make sure to pay attention to heat advisories and alerts to know how the temperatures may impact your health.